Code-Institute-Submissions/MrFogg866-project-3_OctResub2/README.md

-### Phase 2
+#### Phase 2:

-there are some additional features that could be added at a later stage to create a more detailed and complete picture for the user some of these are noted below
+- There are some additional features that could be added at a later stage to create a more detailed and complete picture for the user some of these are noted below

 1. A weekly message that tells you your best selling flavour.
 2. A weekly message that tells you your least popular flavour and suggests to create a promotion for this flavour.